accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS with voice control

 1. Activate **voice control**.
-1. Locate all the form fields on the screen.
+1. Identify all the form fields on the screen.
 1. Check that a label is detected by Voice Control (a grey tooltip appears above the field).
 1. If it is, the criterion is validated.